marcoonroad/marcoonroad.github.io/_posts/2017-02-21-Introduction-to-Capability-Concepts.md

 you can acquire an implicit authority over a reference without the known introduction beforehand to use it (that is, your client can't deny, revoke, amplify, control, restrict or disable what you are willing to take from him).
-Permissions here are useless, 'cause they often deal directly with the right to access, not with the right to exercise authority.
+Permissions here are useless, 'cause they often deal directly with the right to access, not with the right to exercise such authority.
 ~~It's important to remember that authority doesn't mean permission: authority is a "generalization" of permission in some way.
 Where permission stands for the **direct** means to acquire rights over a resource, authority also includes the **potential effects** for "abuse" of **indirect** means to acquire that same rights.
 That is, permission deals directly with the _identity_ of the